epam/edp-install/documentation/kubernetes_install_edp.md

 helm install epamedp/edp-install --wait --timeout=900s --namespace <edp-project> --set global.edpName=<edp-project> --set global.dnsWildCard=<k8s_cluster_DNS_wilcdard> --set global.platform=kubernetes
 ```

-* As soon as Helm deploys components, create secrets for JIRA/GIT/PERF integration (if enabled) manually.
-Pay attention that
+* As soon as Helm deploys components, create manually secrets for JIRA/GIT/PERF integration (if enabled).
-secret names must be the same as 'credentialName' property for JIRA/GIT/PERF and 'nameSshKeySecret' for GIT.
+Pay attention that secret names should be the same as the 'credentialName' property for JIRA/GIT/PERF and the 'nameSshKeySecret' property for GIT.

 > **INFO**: If your system requires to use Luminate, pay attention that the secret name must be the same as the 'credentialName'
 that is specified in **perf-operator.perf.luminate.credentialName** property during the deployment.